 Bohol Travel: Transfers and Transportation

 - Bohol-Panglao International Airport Transfer Prices to/from Popular Destinations in the City

 - Bohol Car Rentals

 This is a Tourist Ferry from Cebu to Bohol with Lite Shipping.
-This is a direct ferry trip and takes about two hours and 16 minutes to arrive.
+This direct ferry trip takes about two hours and 16 minutes to arrive.

 These are ferry trips from Cebu to Bohol with Lite Shipping.
-This is a direct ferry trip and takes around two hours and 16 minutes to arrive.
+This direct ferry trip takes around two hours and 16 minutes to arrive.